isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 A return value is self-documenting as an "output-only" value.
-And yes, C++ does have multiple return values, by convention of using a `tuple`, with the extra convenience of `tie` at the call site.
+Note that C++ does have multiple return values, by convention of using a `tuple`, possibly with the extra convenience of `tie` at the call site.

 ##### Example